bryanxtong/LearnMicroservicesWithSpringBoot-RocketMQ-Kubernetes/README.md

 ## About the book

-If you want the background for this demo, the repository follows the book’s step-by-step microservices case study and shows the transition from a small application to a distributed system.
+If you want the background for this demo, the repository follows the book's step-by-step microservices case study and shows the transition from a small application to a distributed system.